Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 Fairy is one of the most powerful playerside status available in the game; it's a better bleed that deals damage on *every* dice roll and doesn't decrease except on turn end.
 Since Binah is ranged, she can reliable stack 2-8 Fairy in a single turn before any dice are rolled thanks to Degraded Pillar plus Degraded Fairy, which can both come out at the same time as early as turn 1.

 Degraded Chain is one of the very few seals in the entire game; the others being Coffin (abno page), Coffin (Angela), Silent Bullet, Sword Sharpened with Tears, and Heaven.
 Angela's Coffin is restricted to Keter realization only, and the others are locked behind EGO or abno pages.
-Degraded Chain can come out as early as turn 1 and wreck havoc on the enemy action economy.
+Degraded Chain can come out as early as turn 1 and wreck havoc on the enemy action economy and also makes the target always 1-side-able for 1 turn.

 Degraded Shockwave is a 5-cost mass individual that inflicts Feeble and grants Protection across the entire team.
 Even disregarding the x3 strength scaling that a triple-offense mass individual provides, these statuses can buy some much needed survivability for her other nuggets.
 The big issue with this card is that it has a high cost, so it tends to sit in Binah's hand for a long time before it sees use.